LevinJ/SFND_2D_Feature_Tracking/README.md

 In an attempt to fitler out mismatch(especially scense with repeated texture), desriptor distance ratio test is implemented.
 It use k nearest neighbour, find the ratio of best and second best match.
 If the ratio is above a certain threshold (like 0.8), we would say these two matches are too close, and won't be certain that we are making the right match if we just pick the best match.
 ## Performance

 For the varios detector and descriptor combination, we evalaute their performance by the matched keypoints number, and matching speed.
+Please note that the detector and descriptor are mostly using OpenCV default parameters in current project, and if custorm parameters are applied, below statistics will certainly change.
 ### Keypoints Detection Number
 As mentioned above, SHITOMASI, HARRIS, FAST, BRISK, ORB, AKAZE, and SIFT keypoint detector are implemented.
 The number of keypoints on the preceding vehicle for all 10 image as below.

 <img src="images/keypoints_number.png" />

+Regarding the  distribution of keypoint neighborhood size, SHITOMASI, HARRIS, and FAST are all fixed and are scale variant. the remaining detectors are scale invariant, and the keypoint size are adjustable by input parameters.

+I also notice that, for all detectors, some of the keypoints dectors are not really on the vehicles, this could be an issue we might have to deal with in the following object tracking project.

 ### Keypoints Matching Number and time